-This recipe is made with locally grown tropical fruits including Valencia Pride mangoes, Manzano bananas, and a passion fruit I plucked from a tree.
+This recipe is made with locally grown tropical fruits, including Valencia Pride mangoes, Manzano bananas, and a passion fruit I plucked from a tree.
 I added a little local honey, key limes, and a healthy dose of plain yogurt.

 My Trip to the Sleepy Lizard Avocado Farm

 Did you ever have fresh mangoes?
+What about fresh bananas?

 - The Mango in this recipe is tree-ripened and so sweet.
 It's the kind of fruit you can't take one bite of.